 This course emphasizes the practical application of fundamental accounting principles through the use of automated accounting software.
-Students will gain experience in integrated software designed to handle general ledger. accounts payable, accounts receivable, financial statement analysis, fixed assets, sales order processing, inventory, and payroll.
+Students will gain experience in integrated software designed to handle general ledger, accounts payable, accounts receivable, financial statement analysis, fixed assets, sales order processing, inventory, and payroll.
+Out-of-class activities will be assigned and assessed as part of this module.
 Prerequisite: APA 2121.
-Lecture Hrs.
-030 Lab Hrs.
-020 Other Hrs.
-000
+Lecture Hours: 30 Lab Hours: 20 Other Hours: 0

-APA 2161 - Introductory Cost/Managerial Accounting
+APA 2161 -Introduction to Cost/Managerial Accounting

 This course examines the development and operation of cost accounting systems.
 Topics include basic cost concepts and product costing techniques including job order, process costing, and standard costing with emphasis on managerial application.
+Out-of-class activities will be assigned and assessed as part of this module.
 Prerequisite: APA 2121.
-Lec.
-Hrs.
-040 Lab Hrs.
-000 Other Hrs.
-000.
+Lecture Hours: 40 Lab Hours: 0 Other Hours: 0